GudbjorgVidja/TakeAway/README.md

 The last assignment, using the program TakeAway, an assignment from HBV201G.
 The project will have been refactored and improved.

+In this program a user can pick menu items from a list and order them.

 ## Maven

 This project supports the Maven goals compile, test, exec:java, package and site.